 According to the study’s author John M. Morton, MD, Chief, Bariatric and Minimally Invasive Surgery at Stanford University School of Medicine, as patients lose weight after their bariatric surgery, they see significant improvements in comorbidities such as heart disease, diabetes, and high blood pressure.
 However, patients who didn’t opt for surgery see their conditions worsen over time.
 “This study shows these trends have significant cost implications for patients and the healthcare system at large,” Morton said.

-The study used Truven Health Analytics MarketScan® Commercial Claims and Encounters Database to look at 2,700 different laparoscopic gastric bypass and gastric band weight loss surgery patients both before and after their surgery.
+The study used Truven Health Analytics MarketScan® Commercial Claims and Encounters Database to look at 2,700 different laparoscopic gastric bypass and gastric band weight loss surgery patients before and after surgery.
 They compared those findings to an equal number of non-surgery patients with similar health status and body mass index ratings.

 About the Study

-According to the study in the year before surgery, patients spent on average $3,098 on medicine compared to the non-surgery patient who spent just $2,303 (about $192 a month).
-However just 12 months later, those individuals who didn’t opt for surgery were spending more on medicine at $2,407 versus $2,209 for surgery patients.
+According to the study, in the year before surgery, patients spent, on average, $3,098 on medicine than the non-surgery patient who spent just $2,303 (about $192 a month).
+However, just 12 months later, those who didn’t opt for surgery were spending more on medicine at $2,407 versus $2,209 for surgery patients.
 This trend continued for the duration of the study.

 According to the four-year period studied, patients with obesity had nearly $9,900 in pharmacy costs while surgery patients spent $8,411, which is a 22.4% difference over that time.
 The difference is dramatic when the researchers studied the change in the number of medicines after bariatric surgery procedures.
 The use of diabetes drugs lowered nearly 73.7%, and cardiac and hypertensive medications dropped by approximately 47%.

 “Modern bariatric surgery can cut your diabetes medicines by almost three-quarters, reduce your heart medication by close to half and lower your pharmacy bill by more than 20 percent.
 [Ultimately], the impact of bariatric surgery on medication utilization is significant,” co-author Ninh T. Nguyen, MD, vice-chair of the UC Irvine Department of Surgery and chief of gastrointestinal surgery, said the president of American Society for Metabolic and Bariatric Surgery.